 Stockbroker Ryan Hinds wakes up locked in a room in a warehouse.
 A mystery voice informs him that the heat lamps placed in the room are being gradually turned up toward 200 degrees unless he transfers one million dollars in the next two hours.
 Ryan calls his wife to plead with her to transfer their savings and his mother for the money he has put away for her.
 When this is not enough, he gets on the phone to make deals and outrageous promises to his clients to get more money.
 In the course of doing so, his captor slowly peels apart the lies and secrets of Ryan’s life

 200 Degrees was the twelfth film from Giorgio Serafini, a director of Italian parents who was raised in Belgium.
 Serafini has made various films in the thriller and drama fields, although his only previous genre entry was the horror film Don’t Let Me Go (2013).
 He is a prolific director, having released eight films between 2011-5.
-As one watches 200 Degrees, he has another seven films either in production or completed and awaiting release.
-These include the very similarly premised Flashburn (2017), an SF film in which Sean Patrck Flanery plays an amnesiac virologist imprisoned in a warehouse, the home invasion film The Executioners (2018), the revenge film Unhinged (2018) and the children’s film Pegasus: Pony with a Broken Wing (2019).
+As one watches 200 Degrees, he had another seven films either in production or completed and awaiting release.
+His other genre films include the similarly premised Flashburn (2017), a reality-bending SF film with Sean Patrck Flanery plays an amnesiac virologist imprisoned in a warehouse, the home invasion film The Executioners (2018), the revenge film Unhinged (2018) and the children’s film Pegasus: Pony with a Broken Wing (2019).

 Unfortunately, for me, the entire film started to fall down when it came to its end revelation.
 [PLOT SPOILERS].
 I had no problems with the revelation of the agency behind everything.
 However, what then killed the show was the revelation that Eric Balfour had twigged to what was going on while in the kiln and had been playing a double game.
 I’m sorry but when an unknown crazy has you in a death trap and your life is ticking away, you are not going to have the foresight to conduct a double game and start twisting everything back on them.
 Moreover, this is something that requires the deductive certainty of a Sherlock Holmes to know that one is absolutely right based on some exceedingly slender hunches and clues.